saramezuri/financial-analysis-tutorial-python/README.md

 To achieve this, I will perform a thorough financial analysis of various stock indexes across Europe, more precisely:

 * EURO STOXX 50 (The index holds stocks from eight eurozone countries: Belgium, Finland, France, Germany, Ireland, Italy, the Netherlands, and Spain.)
-* FTSE 100 (The FTSE 100 Index is a index of the 100 most highly capitalized companies traded on the London Stock Exchange.)
+* FTSE 100 (The FTSE 100 Index is an index of the 100 most highly capitalized companies traded on the London Stock Exchange.)
-* DAX (The DAX is stock market index consisting of the 40 major German companies trading on the Frankfurt Stock Exchange.)
+* DAX (The DAX is a stock market index consisting of the 40 major German companies trading on the Frankfurt Stock Exchange.)
 * CAC40 (The CAC 40 is the index of the largest 40 companies listed in France)
 * FTSE MIB (The Index consists of the 40 stocks listed on the Milano Borsa Italiana.)
 * SMI (The index SMI is the most important stock index in Switzerland and comprises the 20 largest stocks.)